ibm-ecosystem-engineering/envizi-workshop-2024/146-Working-on-ESG-disclosures-as-a-SRM/readme.md

 <img src="images/reviewer-disclosure-question.png">

-5. Reivew the response and add comments as neccessary.
+5. Review the response and add comments as necessary.

 <img src="images/reviewer-disclosure-question-update.png">

 6. Change the status from `Ready for Review` to `Ready for Approval`

-Note: If the response is not satisifactory, Reviewer can send back the question to assignee by changing the status from `Ready for Review` to `Todo` / `In Progress`
+Note: If the response is not satisfactory, Reviewer can send back the question to assignee by changing the status from `Ready for Review` to `Todo` / `In Progress`

 </details>